German Shepherd

 In Germany, Black & Red is the predominant appearance.

-Blue, Liver and White German Shepherds are considered a fault, according to AKC breed standards.
-And White German Shepherd Dogs are recognized by the AKC as the American White Shepherd.
+White German Shepherd Dogs are recognized by the AKC as the American White Shepherd.

 Do Not Judge a Book By Its Cover

-The poor dog, in life the firmest friend, The first to welcome, foremost to defend
+The poor dog, in life the firmest friend,

 ~Lord Byron

 Temperament and health are much more important in evaluating the breed.
 Your German Shepherd should be approachable, but don't expect her to make immediate friends with strangers.
-Please be aware that their protective nature does require German Shepherd training with a firm hand to prevent over-guarding.
+Please be aware that their protective nature does require German Shepherd training with a firm but patient hand to prevent over-guarding.

 The color of a dog is not an indicator of either excellent or poor health.
 While the AKC considers blue, liver and white to be faulty GSD coat colors, this has no impact on the health of the dog.

 Choosing your puppy carefully, using criteria other than color will pay off ten-fold in the long run.
+Temperate and health are much better indicators of good breeding.

-If you can resist treating a rich friend better than a poor friend,
+If you can resist treating a rich friend

-If you can face the world without lies and deceit,
+If you can face the world

-If you can say honestly that deep in your heart you have no prejudice against creed, color, religion or politics,
+If you can say honestly that deep in your heart

 Then, my friend, you are almost as good as your dog.